 Through the experience of working with others, I have come to understand that much of the pain and distress in life is rooted in a disconnection from personal meaning, a sense that we are cut off from ourselves in some way.
 When we lose contact with our deepest needs and what really matters to us we can feel lost, unable to believe in ourselves and may find that we are less able to trust others.
 It becomes harder to find meaning in life, we can lose direction and relationships may suffer.

 My aim is to provide a safe and respectful therapeutic relationship where painful life events and limiting patterns which may be preventing you reaching your full potential can be explored and this connection to self can be strengthened.
 Obstacles to this could include defences that have outlived their value and a lack of trust in your own process.
 With greater self-trust and acceptance, we begin to discover our own voice, things become clearer and we can begin to live a more fulfilling life.
 Often, creating a better relationship with the self is also a positive step in healing relationships with others.
 Counselling provides a place to free up restrictions, helping to unearth deep personal wisdom to help you make sense of yourself in the world, establish healthy boundaries and return to a more balanced place within yourself.
-Whatever your needs, I will provide support to help you make sense of things, deepening your self awareness.
+Whatever your needs, I will provide support to help you make sense of things and deepening your self awareness.
 Moving at your own pace, I will work with you to help to identify and build upon your strengths, which in turn may empower you to make better choices for yourself.